 The IATA airport code for Hong Kong Airport is HKG.
 This will appear on your ticket.

-The average temperature of Hong Kong in November is 22°C.
+The average temperature of Hong Kong in April is 23°C.

 Airlines that fly to Hong Kong include Emirates, Qantas, British Airways, Virgin Atlantic, KLM - and you can book them all at discounted prices with us.